zzdlabzm/POOE/README.md

 Five models obtained in 5-fold cross-validation of POOE.<br>

 # Code
 Configure the environment of ProtTrans (https://github.com/agemagician/ProtTrans) and run it according to the instructions of the script.sh, you will get a score and whether it is an oomycete effector.
+Script description in script.sh: the first parameter represents input fasta, the second one represents temporary oysters, and the third one represents specificity.
+For example：
+    Bash ./script.sh input.fasta tmp_dir 0.9

 # Webserver
 The webserver of POOE is freely aceesible at http://zzdlab.com/pooe/index.php.